 Emetere M. E., Akinyemi M. L. and Akin-Ojo O

-Akinyemi Marvel » Dr. Marvel Lola Akinyemi is an Associate Professor of Atmospheric and Environmental Physics.
+Akinyemi Marvel » Prof. Marvel Lola Akinyemi is a Professor of Atmospheric and Environmental Physics.
 She joined Covenant University on 3rd of October, 2005 as an academic staff.
-Her primary area of research focuses on atmospheric ozone variation, ozone concentration and UV-B radiation, impact of ozone variation on life forms, assessment of atmospheric pollution from anthropogenic activities, simulation... view full profile
+Her primary area of research focuses on atmospheric ozone variation, ozone concentration and UV-B radiation, impact of ozone variation on life forms, assessment of atmospheric pollution from anthropogenic activities, simulation and... view full profile

 Diminishing Atmospheric Carbon Monoxide fluxes as a Forecast of the New Planting Season in West Africa